ZsemberiDaniel/KoYDo/README.md

     )
 ```

-Note that we before this we should check whether both the extensions and the subtitles are available.
-For example like this
+Note that before this we should check whether both the extensions and the subtitles are available.
+For example:

 ```kotlin
     ...